AntaresMugisho/PyBladeDocs/docs/3-getting-started.md

 3. **CSS Framework**: Choose one either Bootstrap 5 or Tailwind CSS for an automatic configuration or None if you want to manually configure it later or don't want to use a CSS Framework.
 4. **Use LiveBlade**: Enable or disable Liveblade configuration, which adds additional features like real-time UI updates and dynamic components.

-PyBlade will then generate the standard project structure based on the web framework you choose, ensuring everything is set up correctly from the start.
+PyBlade will then generate the standard project structure based on the web framework you choosed, ensuring everything is set up correctly from the start.
 Additionally, a `pyblade.json` file will be created into the project root folder, which is essential for PyBlade to function properly.
-You don’t need to modify or delete this file—just leave it as is to ensure everything runs smoothly.
+You don’t need to modify or delete this file — just leave it as is to ensure everything runs smoothly.

 If you also selected a CSS framework, PyBlade will automatically configure it for you,  so you don’t have to handle the setup manually.